Icarus0989/Manage-System-Project/README.md

 You can also type this command in cmd window

 Setting up the database:

-Have MySQL installed
+-install mysql
+-pip install mysql-connector and flask